MSIA/Ko-Matthew-Vaccine-Project/README.md

 This step follows the model training pipeline and requires the artifacts created in step 3.
 If the environment variable `SQLALCHEMY_DATABASE_URI` is set, it will attempt to use the specified database, otherwise it will use the default database created in step 2.3.

+Note: If you are attempting to connect to the RDS database as part of Northwestern MSiA program with credentials set in the SQLALCHEMY_DATABASE_URI, please remember to connect to the Northwestern VPN.

 Run from the root directory:

 ```bash